Keep up to date

-Unfortunately the start of this video that involved me announcing I was 8 weeks pregnant at the time and a discussion on Vitamin K and Hep B had to be cut off due to sound issues.
-I know I am just as devastated as you are!
+Unfortunately, the start of this video where I announced I was 8 weeks pregnant at the time and held a discussion on Vitamin K and Hep B had to be cut off due to sound issues.
+I know, I am just as devastated as you are!

 Vitamin K is not an immunisation, it is a Vitamin.

 This article explains in detail what Vitamin K is and why it is given.

 You have three choices when it comes to Vitamin K

 You can choose for your baby to have it via a once-off injection into their thigh (0.1ml)